 Each one of our garments is embellished with handmade elements representing longstanding Middle Eastern textile heritage.
-Behind this craftwork is a network of workshops and communities of craftspeople from Palestine and Israel with whom we collaborate on the production of all of our collections, with each craft distinctively representing the history and identity of its own region.
-From traditional Palestinian embroidery to ancient Bedouin hand-weaving, the cultivation of these artistries and the communities out of which they grow via collaborations with the local workshops has become the core of the our creative endeavor.
+Behind this craftwork is a network of workshops and communities of craftspeople from occupied Palestine and Israel with whom we collaborate on the production of all of our collections, with each craft distinctively representing the history and identity of its own region.
+From traditional Palestinian embroidery to ancient Bedouin hand-weaving, the cultivation of these artistries and the communities out of which they grow via collaborations with the local workshops has become the core of our creative endeavor.
 Despite the logistic complexities this work process often entails, our central aim is to contribute to the expansion and flourishing of these workshops with every collection, while highlighting the crafts and the people behind them in each ADISH piece.

 Palestinian Handmade Embroidery